MRPeasy Manufacturing Production Software Demo Video

 To do this, let’s click + in the Invoices section and save.
 The document is, by default, a prefilled quotation.
-You can download a PDF or have MRPeasy anufacturing production software open your e-mail client with a pre-populated e-mail.
+You can download a PDF or have MRPeasy manufacturing production software open your e-mail client with a pre-populated e-mail.

-Now, imagine we got a call back and the order is placed.
+Now, imagine we got a callback and the order is placed.
 What we must do is check whether we have the necessary items in stock, or if we must schedule production.
 We see that we don’t have anything in stock, and nothing is expected to become available in the future.